 If your Lower School child were to come home and share with you a story he or she had written about St. Patrick’s, what would it tell?
 Regardless of whether your child was a Kindergarten student just beginning his Lower School journey or a Grade 3 student completing hers, our goal in the Lower School is that you would hear a story that reflected three themes:

-The Lower School is a place that fosters growth.
-We know that our students grow as learners over the course of their time in the Lower School.
+Our Lower School in Washington D.C. is a place that fosters growth.
+We know that our students grow as learners over the course of their time in elementary school.
 Assessing what students know and can do at the start of each year allows us to tailor instruction to ensure that each and every child has the opportunity to stretch his academic wings.
 We know that, at times, even when children feel initially daunted by a task, they can often accomplish more than they think.
 Perhaps the story you hear would be about a child struggling, at first, to create a presentation on a state, but then eventually needing to add more and more slides to capture all of the new information she or he is excited to discover and to share—perhaps even finding your child taking that research and using it to help you plan a family vacation, as one student and her family did a couple of years ago.

 Each child who enters the Lower School finds it to be a place that fosters learning and growth, a place that challenges appropriately, and a place that deeply values community.
 We look forward to sharing it with you!